-Guanxi (關係) is the Chinese system of ideas and practices constituting social relationships, which are based on Confucian ideology regarding the rights and responsibilities of people to each other and which are formed and maintained by the daily rituals and practices that produce ganging (感情), or positive feelings, among the various parties.
-Guanxi relationships can be considered the foundation of Chinese societies, even today.
+Guanxi 關係 is the Chinese system of ideas and practices constituting social relationships.
+It is based on Confucian ideology regarding the rights and responsibilities of people to each other and is formed and maintained by daily rituals and practices that produce ganqing 感情 (positive feelings) among the various parties.
+Guanxi can be considered the foundation of Chinese societies, even today.
 Kipnis (1997:23) argues that guanxi is a "total social phenomenon" like that described by Marcel Mauss in The Gift (2002:4).
-Hence, Kipnis follows Bourdieu (1977, 1990) and argues that guanxi includes both cultural ideals and everyday practices.
+Kipnis follows Bourdieu (1977, 1990) and divides guanxi into cultural ideals and everyday practices.
 Kipnis finds that these practices "simultaneously [act] in the present and [rely] on shared understandings from the past, as skillfully manipulating time rather than mechanically acting out atemporal rules" (7).
-Guanxi practices can be considered as everyday rituals, which allow practitioners to embody the symbols of the Chinese worldview because such symbols are systematic, perceptual, emotional, and performative (Hénaff 2015).
+Guanxi practices are everyday rituals, which allow practitioners to embody the symbols of the Chinese worldview because such symbols are systematic, perceptual, emotional, and performative (Hénaff 2015).
 Hénaff emphasizes that a "ritual actualizes what it stages."
 For Kipnis (1997:8) what is actualized in guanxi rituals is the network of relationships that "in fact constitute one's self" and the "families, villages, and perhaps any other social group one could name."
 Thus, guanxi practices and relationships form the warp and weft of Chinese societies, and foreign institutions, such as capitalism or Christianity must negotiate their form with respect to guanxi rituals, when they enter a Chinese society.
-The result for capitalism has been the development of what scholars now call guanxi capitalism (McNally 2012).
+For example, scholars now discuss China's guanxi capitalism (McNally 2012).
 Christianity, too, has adapted to guanxi in Chinese societies.
-This paper will describe in detail how an indigenous Chinese Protestant group-the Local Churches-reconstituted guanxi during the twentieth century.
-It will show how in the process of redefining guanxi to make its members committed Christians, the Local Churches also Sinicized Christianity.
+This paper describes in detail how an indigenous Chinese Protestant group-the Local Churches reconstituted guanxi during the twentieth century.
+It shows how in the process of redefining guanxi to make its members committed Christians, the Local Churches also Sinicized Christianity.